philipdaquin/friend-recommendation-provision/README.md

 This repo is for:
 - Platform infrastructure
-- End to End CI and CD Pipeline
+- End to End CI and Automated CD Pipeline
 - Centralised Monitoring, Alerting and Logging